kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 })();
 {% endprism %}

+{% prism javascript %}
+var loadMenu,
+  isCSSDisabled,
+  testCSS,
+  currstyle;
+{% endprism %}

+We're creating four new variables using the [single var pattern](http://tech.diaslopes.com/?p=51 "Learn more about the single var pattern").
+We'll give them value as we go along, starting with the `loadMenu` variable.

+{% prism javascript %}
+loadMenu = function() {
+...
+}
+{% endprism %}

+The code we used to build the Tipue search box is now stored in a JavaScript function called `loadMenu`.
+This code hasn't changed but it's important to understand that at this point, it has not executed yet, and won't if our code detects that CSS is disabled.

+Let's get to that code...

+{% prism javascript %}
+isCSSDisabled = false;
+{% endprism %}

+The `isCSSDisabled` that we created earlier is a Boolean-type variable: it has a value of either true or false....we're giving it a value of `false`.

+{% prism javascript %}
+testCSS = document.createElement('div');
+{% endprism %}

+The `testCSS` that we created earlier is storing a reference to a `div` tag created with the `createElement()` method.

+{% prism javascript %}
+testCSS.style.position = 'absolute';
+{% endprism %}
 <!--

 Hiding elements using `display:none` is generally frowned upon from an accessibility standpoint.
 [The Yahoo! dev team has recommended another method since 2010](http://developer.yahoo.com/blogs/ydn/clip-hidden-content-better-accessibility-53456.html) but implementing it would mean that the Google search box would be picked up by a screen reader.